 In relation to photography, ‘point of view’ refers to the position the camera is in when viewing a scene.
 Are you laying on the ground, looking up at your subject?
 Are you flying in a helicopter, looking down at the landscape below?
-Or are you simply standing and looking straight-on at your subject?
-Whether you’re looking up, down, or straight-on changes the scene dramatically, and changes the way that the viewer interprets the final photograph.
-Subjects can be dramatically distorted simply by where you place your camera.
-A blade of grass can look like a skyscraper, and a skyscraper can look like a tiny little house.
-It all depends on your point of view!
+Or are you simply standing and looking straight at your subject?
+Whether you’re looking up, down, or straight on changes the scene dramatically, and changes the way that the viewer interprets the final photograph.

-While most of you probably take the majority of your photographs straight-on, it can be a good idea to start looking at subjects from different angles.
+While a lot of beginners probably take the majority of their photographs straight-on, it can be a good idea to start looking at subjects from different angles.
 While you probably don’t want to be known as “the photographer who always takes photos while lying down on the ground”, switching up your position every once in a while can lead to very interesting results.

 When photographing a subject from above, it is known as a “bird’s-eye view”.
 This could be taken from up in the sky, such as when flying in a plane, or could simply be taken by standing on a ladder, slightly above your subject.
 Photographing from this point of view can make viewers feel as though they are superior to the subject – such as a stern father looking down on his misbehaving child – or protective over the subject.
 If the subject is an inanimate object, it can sometimes make the viewer feel as though there is a separation between them and the subject.

-Photographing from a bird’s-eye view can be especially effective if shooting landscapes from a helicopter (if you get so lucky).
-What seem as normal landscapes from the ground turn into beautiful, abstract works of art when seen from above.
+Photographing from a bird’s-eye view can be especially effective if shooting landscapes from a helicopter or with a drone.
+What seems like normal landscapes from the ground turn into beautiful, abstract works of art when seen from above.

 Becoming the Subject

 The beautiful photograph here, taken by NYFA Filmmaking workshop alum Rozette Rago, shows a baker making bagels.
-When looking at this photograph, you can feel the love and compassion that the older person feels toward this new life.
-Looking at those tiny hands grasping the finger, you can almost imagine how it feels to be in that room with the baby.
+When looking at this photograph, you can feel that it could be your hands forming the dough, and imagine how it feels to be in that kitchen.
 If this photograph was taken from any other perspective, the viewer wouldn’t feel as connected to the image.
 To see more of Rago’s incredible photos, as well as the source for this image, visit her website.

-In the photograph of the seat and the man leaning over, you really feel as though you are laying on the ground, looking up at monstrous plants.
-So this is what it feels like to be a bug!
+In the photograph of the seat and the man leaning over, you really feel as though you are laying on the ground, looking up at the bottom of his sneakers.
 Getting down on the ground allows you to see scenes that you wouldn’t ordinarily experience in your everyday life.

 If you’ve found yourself caught in the slump of always taking photographs from your own point of view, try to switch things up!
 Climb up on a ladder, lay down on the ground, or get eye-to-eye with subjects you don’t typically see from that angle.
 The possibilities are endless.
 To learn even more photography techniques, explore our programs in Photography or request more information today!